johnwcowan/r7rs-work/Guardians.md

 Guardians allow programs to protect objects from deallocation by the garbage collector and to determine when the objects would otherwise have been deallocated.
+When an object has associated non-memory resources, a program can register it with a guardian.
+The GC will mark inaccessible objects but will not collect them; at the program's convenience, inaccessible objects are removed from the guardian and their non-memory resources are disposed of.

-They allow objects to be saved from deallocation indefinitely so that they can be reused or so that clean-up or other actions can be performed using the data stored within the objects.
+Guardians allow objects to be saved from deallocation indefinitely so that they can be reused or so that clean-up or other actions can be performed using the data stored within the objects.
 Guardians avoid the problems associated with classical finalizers